Destination Pakistan Guide

 Pakistan Railways Heritage Museum

-The Pakistan Railways Heritage Museum, also known as Golra Sharif Railway Museum, is located at the Golra Sharif Junction Station near the F-13 sector of Islamabad.
-The museum was created in 2003 by accumulating the railway scrape from the stations & garages all over the country and was later renovated in 2018.
-The Pakistan Railway Museum has two separate halls and an open yard by the Railway offices.
-The halls contain relics and memorabilia reflecting the history of the railway over a period of more than 150 years including 100 years of the subcontinent.
+The Pakistan Railways Heritage Museum, also known as Golra Sharif Railway Museum, was created in 2003 by accumulating the railway scrape from the stations & garages all over the country.
+The museum has two separate halls containing relics and memorabilia reflecting the history of the railway over more than 150 years.
 These relics include communication tools, mechanical models, signaling systems, original furniture, surgical tools from Railway hospitals, and the evolution of operational protocols preserved in a chronological display besides showcasing the social impact as well as the anthropological implications of the railways on human geography.
 The big yard has cranes, saloons, locomotive trolleys, coaches, and narrow gauge tracks assembled impressively.
-It also displays a wide array of relics almost on the verge of extinction on most railway lines around the world.
 Special displays include a German postal car, the steam and electric locomotives, a saloon car used by Lord Mountbatten – the last Indian viceroy, and the special 1888 saloon car belonging to the Maharaja of Jodhpur.
-This saloon car was made at the Ajmer Sharif Carriage Workshop and Jodhpur railways and the Maharaja had given it as a wedding present to his daughter.
-The huge old banyan trees around this railway museum add to the scenery.

 Open: 09:00 am to 04:00 pm (all week)